-Reserve a room or a table at a local restaurant, rather than booking a venue, gallery, or park for the celebration.
-And for that matter, take throwing the celebration at a home (yours, or another host's) off the table (unless your town is such a hot spot, or so restaurant deprived, that all eateries are unavailable).
-At a restaurant, the cost of food, staff, décor, and general overhead (from AC to bathrooms) is all accounted for in the final tab, meaning you can sidestep the logistics and budgeting that goes into conceiving a shower from the ground up.When searching for a restaurant, weigh the bride's preferences against the spot's style; the more defined the atmosphere (whether that's kitschy, chic, or retro) the more intentional hosting a shower there will seem (after all, you may be planning the shower last minute, but guests don't have to know that!).
+Since you're working with a limited timeline, booking a more exclusive venue, like an art gallery or hotel ballroom, is probably out of the question.
+Instead, make a reservation at the bride's favorite restaurant or another local spot.
+Whatever you do, take throwing the celebration at someone's home (yours, or another host's) off the table.
+At a restaurant, the cost of food, staff, décor, and general overhead is all accounted for in the final tab—plan a shower at home and you'll have to build a party space from the ground up (a pricey enterprise!).When searching for a restaurant, weigh the bride's preferences against the spot's style; the more defined the atmosphere (whether that's kitschy, chic, or retro) the more intentional hosting a shower there will seem (after all, you may be planning a last-minute bridal shower, but her guests don't have to know that!).

 Scope out the nearest mall or home goods stores for clearance décor to add color and personality to your table or private room.
 Here's what to keep an eye out for: table cloths, linen napkins, napkin rings, placemats, vases, a pillow to mark the bride's seat, and anything else that's simple, affordable, in season, and won't disrupt the restaurant's service or décor (you'll be the best gauge of the personnel).
 At minimum, restaurants will likely let you decorate the table with flowers, so snag a few eclectic vases to fill with stems.

-Not only is a set menu more cost effective, but also at a shower specifically, it's all the more personal!
+Not only is a set menu more cost effective, but it's also a way to make the shower much more personal.
 Ask the bride to select two appetizers, three main courses, and two desserts from the restaurant menu, then submit the condensed listing to the restaurant to price out the cost per person (most eateries delight in serving a limited menu for large parties anyhow; you're doing them a solid).
 Plus, a prix fixe menu helps with conversation; guests won't be hunched over the menu trying to fine-tune their orders.
-And the service will be faster and better.To up the craftiness, type up the shower menu, print it, and glue the pages to a patterned or colored card stock.
-Better yet?
-Re-name the dishes something clever that relates to the bride to make the meal all the more special.
-The restaurant likely won't care if chicken Milanese becomes "Date-Night Chicken" (if that's the bride's go-to dish for nights in with the groom), so long as you fill them in on the euphemisms so that they can serve with ease.
+The service will also be faster and better.To up the meal's thoughtfulness, re-name the dishes with inside jokes and nicknames in mind.
+The restaurant likely won't care if chicken Milanese becomes "Date-Night Chicken" (if that's the bride's go-to dish for nights in with her future spouse), so long as you fill them in on the euphemisms so that they can serve with ease.

-Delegating tasks is key to throwing a last-minute shower.
-Exhibit A: Ask each guest to pen a hand-written note of congrats or one that reminisces on a memory or escapade from years' past.
+Delegating tasks is key to throwing a last-minute bridal shower.
+Exhibit A: Ask each guest to pen a congratulatory hand-written note that reminisces on a memory or escapade from years' past.
 Your job is to bring a folder, notebook, binder, or box to store the prized notes.
 You'll give the compilation to the bride as a souvenir.
 Exhibit B: Tap a handful of hosts (three max) to stand and toast the bride at the shower.
 While spontaneity is always preferable, you don't want to plan on a round of toasts, and then have no one raise a hand to raise a glass.
 Giving toasters a heads' up will certainly be appreciated, and that's one more free, heartfelt way that you'll look more prepared.